Breathe Better with Whole-Home Air Filtration in Miami

 There are a couple of electronic filtering systems you can use in your home.

 An electrostatic filter uses magnetically charged components to capture.
-These washable filters are 97 percent effective at extracting tiny particles from your home’s air.
-Plus, they're also 30 times more effective than everyday filters.
+These washable filters are 97 percent effective at clearing tiny particles from your home’s air.
+Plus, they're also 30 times more effective than ordinary filters.

-An electronic air cleaner uses a high-voltage magnetic charge to catch particles.
+An electronic air cleaner uses a high-voltage magnetic charge to trap particles.

 Some can erase the majority of indoor air pollutants—particles, germs, bacteria, chemical odors and vapors—by up to 99.9 percent.
-And decrease ozone, a known lung irritant, produced elsewhere in your home.
+And reduce ozone, a known lung irritant, produced elsewhere in your home.